Canggu vs. Seminyak: Where should I stay?

 Seminyak is the undisputed queen of the night and takes partying to another level.
 Its nightlife ranges from pool beach bars, to exclusive rooftop bars to ultra-modern nightclubs.
 The nightlife here lasts until dawn and the selection is endless.
 Guest DJs and world famous bands often make appearances for special events here.
 Bars and clubs fit any taste from the Latin Mexicola and La Favela to the prestigious Champagne Bar to the trendsetter Potato Head Beach Club (more info on Potato Head Beach Club here) to the more classic Ku De Ta (more info on Ku De Ta here).

 Canggu, playing catch up with Seminyak, offers an equally irresistible nightlife.
-An endless selection of beach bars dominate its nightlife.
-This starts from Arboon at Berawa and the many small beach bars all the way to Batu Bolong to more upscale Finns Beach Club.
-La Laguna, La Brisa and The Lawn complete the picture.
+An endless selection of beach bars dominates its nightlife.
+This starts from the famous beach clubs Finns, Atlas and Café del Mar with the more hipster La Brisa and The Lawn completing the picture.
 And of course we should not forget to mention the old time classic Old Man’s.
-Apart from beach bars, there is also Deus Ex Machina famous for its Sunday live music events.
-Pretty Poison and Konkrete feature a skate ramp and address a younger at heart crowd.
+There is also Deus Ex Machina, famous for its Sunday live music events – a must-goonaFriday to see and be seen – Black Sand Brewery and Pretty Poison which features a skate ramp and addresses a younger crowd.
 Last but not least, there is also Gimme Shelter for the rock ‘n roll fans, and Latin throwback Lacalita.
+(More on Canggu’s nightlife here.)